Shylock-Hg/blog/_posts/2018-06-11-develop-with-cloud.md

   Create a image from *Archlinux/base*.Then build development environment and project in this image.Finally, commit and push the image.

 *option:you can also write a Dockerfile to record the incresement of image.*
+*You must map the USB debugger device and the udev device to docker container, when debug cross program.*